rayct/rayct/README.md

 <br>

-“Tact is the art of making a point without making an enemy.”\
+"Life’s not a bitch; Nemesis is."\
-    ― HOWARD W. NEWTON
+    ― THE eNIGMA

 </br>